view-components/view-components/doc/cookbook.md

 View Components Cookbook
 ========================

-## How to avoid including css & js files required by components if they are already included to layout not via view-components
+## How to avoid including css & js files required by components if they are already included to page layout (not via view-components)

 Use following methods: